-Use the options below to analyze temperature and precipitation trends around the northwest using high quality data from the United States Historical Climatology Network (USHCN)
+Use the options below to analyze temperature and precipitation trends around the Northwest using high quality data from the United States Historical Climatology Network (USHCN)

-These data sets have been adjusted for biases or inhomogeneities resulting from changes in the environment or operation
+version 220.127.116.1150123 (through 2014).
+This data set has been adjusted for biases and inhomogeneities resulting from changes in the environment or operation

 For temperature data, each circle on the map is scaled based on the station's temperature trend calculated per decade with red indicating increasing temperature and blue decreasing.
 Similarly, for precipitation and SWE data, each circle on the map is scaled based on the percent change over the selected period with red indicating decreasing values and blue increasing.
 Click the legend icon on the left side of the map for additional information.

 Click on an individual circle for a time series graph of the selected station's data.